 Hi there!
-I’m Cassandre, and today on Caramel Loafing, I’m sharing a dessert that might look intimidating at first glance but is actually delightfully simple and so rewarding to make: classic French Crème Brûlée.
+I’m Cassandre, and today on Caramel Loafing, I’m sharing a dessert that may look intimidating at first, but is actually quite simple and incredibly rewarding to make: classic French Crème Brûlée.

 Crème Brûlée is one of those timeless French desserts you’ll want to master.
 Don’t be put off by its reputation — while it’s iconic, it’s surprisingly easy to make at home.
-With just everyday ingredients — egg yolks, sugar, heavy cream, milk, and vanilla (either a bean or extract) — you can create a dessert that feels incredibly elegant and luxurious.
-Unlike Japanese custard puddings like our Showa Custard Pudding, the texture of Crème Brûlée is richer and more velvety.
-There’s really nothing tricky about the prep work — you just need a good recipe.
+With just everyday ingredients — egg yolks, sugar, heavy cream, milk, and vanilla (either a bean or extract) — you can create a dessert that feels elegant and luxurious.
+Unlike Japanese-style custard puddings like our Showa Custard Pudding, which is similar to flan or caramel custard, Crème Brûlée has a higher fat content and a richer, more velvety texture.
+There’s really nothing tricky about the prep work — especially with a recipe like this that skips the water bath and still gives you a perfectly silky custard.

 This recipe is inspired by the legendary French pastry chef Philippe Conticini.
 He started in savory cooking before revolutionizing French desserts, and in 1994, he famously created the concept of verrines — serving layered desserts vertically in glass cups.
-He’s well-known for generously sharing his recipes and techniques with home bakers and chefs alike.
-If you love his creations, you should also try his classic French Chocolate Pound Cake — another recipe that never disappoints!
+He’s also known for generously sharing his recipes and techniques with both home bakers and professional chefs.
+If you love his creations, you should also try his classic French Chocolate Pound Cake — another recipe well worth trying.

 More recipes you’ll love: